List of Caribbean music genres

 Island-specific culture also informs the music of the Caribbean.
 Every island has its distinct musical styles, all inspired, to one degree or another, by the music brought over from the African slaves.
 As such, most Caribbean music, however unique to its own island culture, includes elements of African music - heavy use of percussion, complex rhythmic patterns, and call-and-response vocals.
 In many cases, the difference between one style and another comes down to the rhythms utilized in each music; every island has its own rhythmic sensibilities.

 The complex deep origins of Caribbean music are best understood with a knowledge of Western Hemisphere colonial immigration patterns, human trafficking patterns, the resulting melting pot of people each of its nations and territories, and thus resulting influx of original musical influences.
 Colonial Caribbean ancestors were predominantly from West Africa, West Europe and India.
 In the 20th and 21st centuries immigrants have also come from Taiwan, China, Indonesia/Java and the Middle East.
 Neighboring Latin American and North American (particularly hip hop and pop music) countries have also naturally influenced Caribbean culture and vice versa.
 While there are musical commonalities among Caribbean nations and territories, the variation in immigration patterns and colonial hegemony tend to parallel the variations in musical influence.
 Language barriers (Spanish, Portuguese, English, Hindustani, Tamil, Telugu, Arabic, Chinese, Hebrew, Yiddish, Yoruba, African languages, Indian languages, Amerindian languages, French, Indonesian, Javanese and Dutch) are one of the strongest influences.

 Divisions between Caribbean music genres are not always well-defined, because many of these genres share common relations, instrumentation and have influenced each other in many ways and directions.
 For example, the Jamaican mento style has a long history of conflation with Trinidadian calypso.
 Elements of calypso have come to be used in mento, and vice versa, while their origins lie in the Caribbean culture, each uniquely characterized by influences from the Shango and Shouters religions of Trinidad and the Kumina spiritual tradition of Jamaica.
 Music from the Spanish-speaking areas of the Caribbean are classified as tropical music in the Latin music industry.

 Antigua and Barbuda

-By the mid-20th century Antigua and Barbuda boasted lively calypso and steelpan scenes as part of its annual Carnival celebration.
+By the mid-20th century Antigua and Barbuda had active calypso and steelpan scenes as part of its annual Carnival celebration.
 Hell's Gate, along with Brute Force and the Big Shell Steelband, were the first Caribbean steelbands to be recorded and featured on commercial records thanks to the efforts of the American record producer Emory Cook.
 Short Shirt, Swallow, and Obstinate were among the most popular calypsonians who competed in the island's annual calypso competition.